MainTrain 2015 Speakers and Special guests

 Hammad Sharif Reliability Engineer at BHP Billiton Sharif is a reliability engineer with 9 years global experience in mineral extraction and processing.
 He has worked with many multi-national organizations such as Lafarge, Holcim and is currently working with BHP Billiton at Jansen mine project.
 He is a mechanical engineer (E.I.T) by trade, as well as a certified Maintenance Management Professional, recently completing his Capstone project.
 Be sure to join Hammad's session Reliability and Maintainability Up-Front on Wednesday, September 23 at 9:00.

 Ravi Kanth Sunnapu, Principal, Operations Management at Petronas Carigali Sdn Bhd Ravi Kanth has over 24 years of operations experience in the upstream oil & gas industry in many major oil companies in Asia.
 Previously with the Oil and Natural Gas Corporation in India for 16 years & and currently with Petronas Carigali Sdn Bhd, Malysia for the past 8 years in various key positions including 9 years offshore, Ravi Kanth has indepth knowledge of life cycle maintenance.
-He shares his knowledge along with his co-presenter Anuar B Ismail during their session Innovative Approach for Prolonging Pipeline Life on Tuesday, September 22 at 10:30.
+He shares his knowledge during his session Innovative Approach for Prolonging Pipeline Life on Tuesday, September 22 at 10:30.

 Frank Thede, Principal Reliability Engineer, Acclaro Management Corporation Frank brings over 20 years of experience in all aspects of asset management, from capital project management, maintenance management and reliability improvement, to the end of life replacement programs.
 He has worked on a large variety of projects in Power Generation and Transmission, Oil and Gas, Aluminum, Marine Transportation and Telecommunications.
 Frank's extensive background in this field, combined with his specialization in reliability and maintenance management provides him with the necessary skill set and experience to effectively manage any group of physical assets.
 He is a professional engineer, and holds a bachelor of science in electrical engineering, as well as a member of Society of Maintenance and Reliability Professionals (SMRP) and American Society for Quality Control (ASQC).
 Join Frank as he co-presents with Roselia Moreno about Spillway Projects on Wednesday, September 23 at 11:30.